 Wu has worked with Boston’s Chinatown community on two previous public art projects: With/Out Water (2018) and Leavings/Belongings (2018-20).
 Born in Taiwan, Wu lives and works in Boston.

-Yu-Wen Wu was selected through an open Request For Qualifications issued by the Greenway Conservancy and chosen by a community jury of Chinatown residents and leaders that includes the Josiah Quincy Elementary School, Pao Arts Center / Boston Chinatown Neighborhood Coalition, AVOYCE / Asian Community Development Corporation, Chinatown Main Street, City of Boston Arts Commission, and the Greenway Public Art Advisory Group.
+Yu-Wen Wu was selected through an open Request For Qualifications issued by the Greenway Conservancy, and chosen by a community jury of Chinatown residents and leaders that include the Josiah Quincy Elementary School, Pao Arts Center / Boston Chinatown Neighborhood Coalition, AVOYCE / Asian Community Development Corporation, Chinatown Main Street, City of Boston Arts Commission, and the Greenway Public Art Advisory Group.
 Throughout 2020, Yu-Wen Wu and the Greenway Conservancy collaborated with Jaywalk Studio to design, build, and install Lantern Stories.